NVIDIA/aistore/docs/get_batch.md

 Per-entry **range reads** are supported for objects (chunked or monolithic) as well as for archived files: set `start`/`length` to retrieve a byte range instead of the whole object (see [Example 5](#example-5-range-reads-partial-object-retrieval)).

-For TAR shards, GetBatch reads files via the [shard index](https://docs.nvidia.com/aistore/relnotes/v4.5#shard-index) fast path when an index has been built for the shard — extracting an `archpath` entry becomes direct random access into the archive instead of a linear scan.
+For TAR objects with shard indexes, GetBatch reads files via the [shard index](/docs/shard_index.md) fast path — extracting an `archpath` entry becomes direct random access into the archive instead of a linear scan.
 The index is persisted in the `ais://.sys-shardidx` system bucket and is consulted transparently by both `GET` and GetBatch.

 ### Known limitations